Water supply and sanitation in Abu Dhabi: Tariffs and cost recovery

-As of January 1, 2015, UAE citizens pay 1.7 Dirham (0.46 USD) per cubic meter of water for a very generous first block of consumption, which is set at 700 liters per day for apartments and 7,000 liters per day for villas.
-Above these amounts, the tariff increases slightly to 1.89 Dirham (0.51 USD) per cubic meter.
+As of January 1, 2015, UAE citizens pay 1.7 Dirham (US$0.46) per cubic meter of water for a very generous first block of consumption, which is set at 700 liters per day for apartments and 7,000 litres per day for villas.
+Above these amounts, the tariff increases slightly to 1.89 Dirham (US$0.51) per cubic meter.
 Previously, water was free of charge for UAE citizens.
-Foreign residents and commercial users were always charged for water, starting at 5.95 Dirham (USD 1.61) per cubic meter in the lowest consumption block.
+Foreign residents and commercial users were always charged for water, starting at 5.95 Dirham (US$1.61) per cubic meter in the lowest consumption block.
 The introduction of water tariffs for residents aims at reducing subsidies, encourage the efficient use of water and raise awareness of the importance of reducing consumption.
 It was combined with a large public relations campaign, as well as advice for customers who want to save water.
 Even before the change in tariff, bills highlighted water usage beyond a certain level in red and showed the subsidy paid by the state.

 The two public distribution companies receive a government subsidy.
 In turn, they pay a bulk supply tariff reflecting the full economic cost to ADWEC, which in turn pays for the water received from the private IWPPs under Water and Power Purchase Agreements.
 Bulk supply tariffs are adjusted by the RSB every four years based on maximum allowable revenues.